 The capital city of Bangui, founded as a French trading post in 1889, sprawls on the banks of the Ubangi River.
 Famed in col- onial times as one of the most agreeable cities in equatorial Africa, Bangui blends wooded hills and grassy meadows with heavily populated shantytowns, a handsome if now somewhat run-down city center, and modern residential districts.
 Though strikes and curfews often bring the city to a standstill, Bangui enjoys a vibrant nightlife and a diverse musical culture.
 Bangui is

-indeed an economic miracle, having from its birth in 1889, risen from a mysterious and unknown country to a teeming metropolis in 2021.
-Many of its secrets are still hidden as the propensity for war between multiple factions has stunted progress in the CAR bringing a literal standstill to the nation's mining interests, which are estimated to be considerable; and infrastructure like paved roads and bridges.
-Strides like wind energy, however, is enab- lng the Central African Republic to take great strides forward.
+indeed an economic miracle, having from its birth in 1889, risen from a mysterious and unknown country to a teeming metropolis of 748,000 people.
+Many of CAR's secrets remain hidden as the propensity for war between multiple factions has stunted pro- gress in the nation bringing a literal standstill to the Central African Republic's mining interests, which are estimated to be considerable; Strides like wind energy, however, is enablng the nation to make great strides forward.

 unfortunately are spread by media accounts.
 Fiery sunsets, Iridescent rivers, and scenic waterfalls are eye candy that could one day bring untold riches to the Central African Republic in tourism.